logicly-au/pmhc-mds-user-documentation/docs/data-extract.rst

 The resulting file cannot be uploaded.
 This is a download only format.
 It is based on the most recent version used by either the core specification or for both current extensions and unsupported past extensions.

-Please note: Fields with changes to their specifications between versions will show twice in these META files.
+**Please note:** Where dataset specifications have fields with the same name but different definitions, there will be multiple columns for that field in these META files.

 These are:

-  "**Referral Date**": In versions 2 and 3, Referral date was not required.
-In version 4 onwards it is required.
-For episodes where no referral date was supplied, the column corresponding to versions 2 (or 3) will be blank, whereas the column corresponding to version 4 will have the missing date value '09099999'.
-If you are using the data from a file exported in the META format for re-upload, use the appropriate column for the specification version you are uploading.
-(See `Referral Date Definition <https://docs.pmhc-mds.com/projects/data-specification/en/latest/data-model-and-specifications.html#referral-date>`_).
+  "**Referral Date**": The Referral Date was made mandatory in the Version 4 core PMHC specification.
+In earlier versions it was not required.
+For episodes where no referral date was supplied, the column corresponding to versions prior to 4 will be blank, whereas the column corresponding to version 4 onwards will have the missing date value ‘09099999’.

-  "**Funding Source**":
+  "**Funding Source**": The Service Contact Funding Source field was introduced into the core PMHC specification in version 4.
+There were two earlier extension datasets ('headspace 2.0', 'WAYBACK 3.0') that had this field with different values; these will show in a separate column to any values from versions and extensions from version 4 onwards.

 .. _data-extract-options: